Lucie De Lacy

 Corey pretends not to like country music.

-Cult favourite electronica musician Lippy Kid was a big signing to RFM a couple of years back, and has become a key figure in the growth of the station.
+Cult favourite electronica musician Lippy Kid joined RFM a couple of years back, and was a key figure in the growth of the station.

 With his encyclopedic knowledge of pop's past, Simon Philo would arguably be the RFM presenter you'd most want on your team for a pub quiz music round.